If you are asking about liftgates, then odds are you are expecting a delivery that requires one.

 When a shipment has been specified as requiring a liftgate at delivery, it generally means that the consignee (party receiving the shipment) does not have a shipping dock or a forklift to unload the freight.

 Do I Need a Liftgate

-They are required any time a facility does not have the ability to lift freight to the height of a trailer, or down from the tailgate to the ground.
+They are required any time a facility or a fulfillment center does not have the ability to lift freight to the height of a trailer, or down from the tailgate to the ground.